-- Applying relevant processes and procedures to progress the matter effectively - Assessing, communicating and managing risk - Meet deadlines and keep clients informed of progress - Draft or prepare papers to assist in resolving a contentious matter - Represent the client and the client's interests in meetings, conferences and hearings - Bringing the transaction or case to a conclusion by settlement or judgement and ensure that resolution is secure and enforceable.
+- applying relevant processes and procedures to progress the matter effectively - assessing, communicating and managing risk - meet deadlines and keep clients informed of progress - draft or prepare papers to assist in resolving a contentious matter - represent the client and the client's interests in meetings, conferences and hearings - bringing the transaction or case to a conclusion by settlement or judgement and ensure that resolution is secure and enforceable.

-Trainees can develop these skills by attending tribunal hearings or alternative dispute resolution meetings, observing proceedings and assisting with the preparation of cases.
+RSLs can demonstrate these skills by attending tribunal hearings or alternative dispute resolution meetings, observing proceedings and assisting with the preparation of cases.